Thursday, Dec 05 2024 Donate

 Categorical denial

 In a Sept.
 28 statement on the official Opus Dei website, the organization “categorically denied” the accusations.
-“We are saddened and surprised that, having initiated the claim for inconsistencies in pension and labor contributions while they were part of Opus Dei, the accusation — as reported by the media — now refers to a person who claims to be a victim of ‘human trafficking’ and ‘labor exploitation,’” the statement indicates.
+“We are saddened and surprised that, having initiated the claim for inconsistencies in pension and salary while they were part of Opus Dei, the accusation — as reported by the media — now refers to a person who claims to be a victim of ‘human trafficking’ and ‘labor exploitation,’” the statement indicates.

 The Catholic organization believes that “in order to formulate this complaint, a complete decontextualization of the formation received by some of the women in the group and the vocation freely chosen by the numerary auxiliaries of Opus Dei is being done.”
 The apostolate therefore stated that “this is a totally false accusation.”

-“The women’s testimonies mix up different stages of their lives as if they were one and the same, which obviously creates confusion,” the statement notes, mentioning on the one hand the training they received at ICES [Spanish acronym for Training Institute for Service Companies], a nonprofit initiative inspired by the values of Opus Dei; and on the other, a second stage of their lives in which “they freely chose to be members of Opus Dei, following a spiritual vocation within the Catholic Church as auxiliary numeraries.”
+“The women’s testimonies mix up different stages of their lives as if they were one and the same, which obviously creates confusion,” the statement notes, mentioning on the one hand the training they received at ICES [Spanish acronym for Training Institute for Service Companies], a nonprofit initiative inspired by the values of Opus Dei; and on the other, a second stage of their lives in which “they freely chose to be members of Opus Dei, following a spiritual vocation within the Catholic Church as assistant numeraries.”

 This choice of life, the statement further noted, requires “expressing their desire explicitly, on multiple occasions and in writing.”